Reddaway (trucking company)

-USF Reddaway Inc. (which does business as Reddaway) is an American less than truckload (LTL) trucking company based in Tualatin, Oregon.
-Reddaway is a subsidiary of transportation and logistics holding company Yellow Corporation (formerly known as YRC Worldwide) and operates in the Western United States as well as British Columbia, Alaska, and Hawaii.
+USF Reddaway Inc. (which did business as Reddaway) was an American less than truckload (LTL) trucking company based in Tualatin, Oregon.
+Reddaway was a subsidiary of transportation and logistics holding company Yellow Corporation (formerly known as YRC Worldwide) and operated in the Western United States as well as British Columbia, Alaska, and Hawaii.

 History

 Foundation and early history

 USF Reddaway was founded in June 1919 by William Arthur "Art" Reddaway (1888–1957) as Reddaway's Truck Line, Inc. in Oregon City, Oregon with one Ford Model T truck.
 He managed the company with his wife, Ethel May Joslin Reddaway (1886–1956).
 His son, Walter Wayne “Walt” Reddaway (1915–1979), later succeeded him and led the company until his retirement in 1970.
 Walt later invented spray guard rain flaps for the trucking industry which he called The Reddaway System.
 He received a patent for the device in 1975.

 TNT North America subsidiary

 In 1989, TNT North America, the North American subsidiary of Australian conglomerate TNT Ltd., acquired Reddaway which at the time was operating 16 terminals all in the northwest US.
 The acquisition was part of TNT's expansion goal to own a trucking company for each region in the US.
 TNT already owned TNT Red Star Express Lines in the northeast, TNT Holland Motor Express in the midwest, and TNT Bestway Transportation in the southeast.
 Reddaway would be operated as an independent subsidiary under TNT North America called TNT Reddaway Truck Line.